Red-Menace/DragonRubyGTK/README.md

 Some stuff for the Game ToolKit:

-- Colors - a sample/example using a class to get RGB color values by name.
+- Color_Sampler - a sample/example using a class to get RGB color values from a hash by name or index.
+Includes a few color sets.